royalmo/docker-networks/README.md

   will probably be because you didn't run `docker-compose down`.
   **A docker-compose file can not be run multiple times.** If nothing is displayed in `docker-compose ps`, you're good to run *up*.

+### Extra: docker attach VS docker exec

+In this document we will always use `docker attach`, but let's introduce ourselves to the typical _Docker scenario_.

+A Docker container will (almost) always be an application doing something.
+These types of applications will normally be servers: web servers, databases, ... something that will return a response after an input (normally sent via network) is received.

+The main application of those containers will be a daemon of that server (a process that runs infinitely).
+In this case, we will clearly see the difference between `docker attach` and `docker exec`:

+- Imagine we need to access the server console (e.j. a Minecraft server) to ban a player.
+With `docker attach`, we will attach to the java executable, and communicate with the server.
+In other words, with `docker attach` we **communicate with the main process**.
+Note that not all main processes are interactive, thus `docker attach` may not work in every container.

+- However, we may need to modify a backup script on that server.
+For this purpose, we could run `docker exec -it <container_name> bash` and we would land in a bash terminal in that container, as if it was SSH.
+There we can create, delete, and modify all the files we need.
+In other words, with `docker exec` we **communicate with the container, not any process**.

+In this document, we don't have any server in any container, as we don't need them.
+That's why we placed _bash_ as the main process, thus we can `attach` to it instead of `exec` a new _bash_ process.
+But keep in mind that **this isn't the general rule and how Docker is meant to be used**.

 ### Practical example